-Can you do this even with corals?
-Yes, most corals are quite resilient and can easily survive a few days with no light.
+Can this approach be applied to tanks with corals?
+Yes, most corals are resilient and can withstand several days without light.

-What about feeding the fish that are inside.
-I would recommend doing this at night when the room is completely dark.
+Concerns about feeding the fish within the tank during the blackout can be addressed by feeding them at night when the room is completely dark.

 11. Hydrogen Peroxide Dose